 Sometimes capturing a composition without people in your frame can be near impossible, especially at busy tourist attractions.
 Arsenal 2’s new Crowd Control feature takes care of this problem by allowing you to capture a series of photos of your composition and merge them together to remove moving objects (like people) from your scene.

-To begin, navigate to either the Smart or Manual screen within the Arsenal 2 app.
+To begin your first Crowd Control shot, navigate to either the Smart or Manual screen within the Arsenal 2 app.
 If you want Arsenal 2 to choose all of the settings, use Smart Mode, or if you prefer to control the ISO, aperture, shutter speed, or EV use the Manual screen.

 Tap the Stacking Modes icon to the left of the shutter button.